Most of my clients probably don't care whether their new photograph will still be around when their great-grandchildren

 The types of prints I offer

 While I offer several alternative types of prints like handmade cyanotypes and one-of-a-kind Polaroid-style photographs, the vast bulk of my work is offered in three print formats, with option one being my new primary offering:

 - Pigment-based inkjet on 100-percent cotton rag paper, and

 - Museum quality fiber-based silver gelatin photographs.

 I'll describe these types of print in-depth below.

 All inkjets prints are not created equal

 Inkjet prints fall into two categories: dye-based inks and pigment-based inks.
 Generally speaking, dyes are not considered permanent and will fade more quickly than pigments.
 Pigments are also used to add color to other types of artists' materials like oil paints, and generally are more stable than the colors used in dye-based inks.

-One thing to understand is that even black and white inkjet prints contain color inks.
+One thing to understand is that even "black and white" inkjet prints contain color inks.
 They're composed mostly of varying amounts of grays and blacks, but also have underlying amounts of all the available color inks.

-However, black and white prints are vastly more stable according to Wilhelm Research.
+However, black and white prints are vastly more stable according to Wilhelm Imaging Research.

-They found that Epson's color prints using their newest HD pigment inks on Epson brand paper will last between 62 years and 108 years under normal glass, depending on the type of paper used.
+Studies by Wilhelm found that color prints using Epson's newest HD pigment inks on Epson brand paper will last between 62 years and 108 years under normal glass, depending on the type of paper used.
 UV glass nearly doubles print life in most of these.

 However, black and white prints on the same papers under normal glass could potentially last between 300 and 400 years or more (source).
 Under UV glass, all the black and white prints were expected to last more than 400 years.

 Above: black and white photograph printed with pigment inks on cotton rag photo paper.
 This print could last 400+ years under proper conditions.

 My "standard" prints: pigment ink on cotton rag fine art paper